slne18/LuciDreams/data_prep/README.md

 python3 data_prep/build_merged_data.py
 ```

-Use `merged_data.csv` for statistics.
+Use `merged_data.xlsx` for statistics.
 Nights from the same participant share baseline columns; use mixed models or cluster by `pid` when testing night-level outcomes.